Nothing lasts forever.

 If You Replace

 Get ready.
 It’s a big job.
-First, the old driveway is jackhammer to part, loaded into the dumpster (hello, landfill fees, and carted off.
+First, the old driveway is broken apart, loaded into the dumpster (hello, landfill fees) and carted off.
 The old underlayment is cleaned away, and the site is completely regraded.
 After that, the procedure is much the same as installing a brand-new driveway.
 You will have bought yourself another 30 years so long as the driveway is properly maintained.

 If You Repair

 Concrete driveway repair and renovation is possible and can last as long as 10 to 15 years.
 Refacing the slab is not as labor-intensive as replacing the entire driveway.
-First, a layer of concrete is chiseled from the top of the slab, forms are placed as if for a new driveway, and fresh concrete is poured.
-Once the concrete is cured, concrete driveway joint filler is applied into the expansion joints.
+Refacing can also completely change the look of your home, for the better.
 Filling the space between the slabs is vital to prevent damage to the slabs during expansion in summer and contraction in winter.
 There are several options to consider when using concrete driveway joint filler – wood, caulk-based, modern heavy-duty rubberlike joint fillers that are long-lasting and not subject to degradation or rot.

 Once you have repaired or replaced or concrete driveway, it’s important to regularly maintain it.
 Stains should be treated immediately, and concrete sealant reapplied every 2 to 3 years.
 Power washing will help to keep your driveway looking brand-new and using proper deicing materials will prevent damage to the surface of your driveway.

-Installing, replacing, repairing, or renovating a concrete driveway is not a DIY job.
-Very often, municipalities have regulations governing driveway such as width, length, and materials.
+Replacing or resurfacing a concrete driveway is not a DIY job.
+Very often, municipalities have regulations governing driveways such as width, length, and materials that can be used.
 Additionally, homeowners’ associations may limit what members can do with their driveways and walkways.
-Consult with your homeowners’ association, or talk to a licensed contractor about any repairs, renovations, or replacements of concrete driveways and walkways.
+Consult with your homeowners’ association, or talk to a licensed contractor about these types of repairs.
+Expansion joint repair, however, IS a great DIY project that can greatly extend the life of your driveway.